Kentucky Festivals Are For The Whole Family

 Dating back to 2009, the Berea Celtic Festival brings in musicians and singers from all over Kentucky, as well as anyone who takes a special interest in authentic traditional grassroots Celtic music.
 Festivities include concerts, dance, lectures, theater, workshops, and presentations.

-Great Inland Seafood Festival, Newport - Mid-August
+Great Inland Seafood Festival, Newport - August 14-17, 2025

 On the banks of the Ohio River some of the best restaurants in Kentucky set up shop and offer their best seafood dishes.
 No matter what kind of fish or shellfish you prefer, from whole Maine lobster, to Caribbean inspired fish tacos to generous helpings of paella, the Inland Seafood fest has something you’ll love.

-Butterfly Festival, Oak Grove – Early September
+Butterfly Festival, Oak Grove – September 6, 2025

 The festival promises a variety of engaging activities, including arts & crafts, face painting, a balloon artist, a photo booth, the bubble zone, and more, making it perfect for families.
 Enjoy captivating stage shows suitable for all ages.
 Best of all, admission and parking are completely free.
 Food trucks will be available for delicious treats, and visitors can interact with live butterflies in the Butterfly House.

-Festival of the Horse, Georgetown, early September
+Best of the Bluegrass, Georgetown, September 6-7, 2025

 While all that is going on you will notice the tantalizing scent of barbecue as it wafts through downtown.
 Local food vendors will offer some of the best gourmet burgers and international foods in Georgetown.
 Wash is all down with variety of fun beverages and local craft brews.
 A Fireman’s Chili Cook-off, cornhole tournament and carnival rides add to the Festival atmosphere, along with family-fun events, including the Colt & Filly Review Parade & Grand Parade of Horses.

-Banana Festival, Fulton - Mid-September
+Banana Festival, Fulton - September 13-20, 2025

 Held in the western most part of Kentucky, the Banana Festival honors the role Fulton played in bringing fresh fruit to the region.
 In the 1880s Fulton became the hub of transportation of Bananas to the South.
 For the last six decades this small town pulls out all the stops to celebrate all things bananas.
 This includes banana bake offs, banana scavenger hunts, music, food, and arts and crafts.

-NuLu Fest, Louisville - Late September
+NuLu Fest, Louisville - September 27, 2025

 Once named "One of the Coolest Neighborhoods in North America," Louisville's East Market District, or NuLu, will have its annual neighborhood street fest on the last Saturday in September.
-Known for its art galleries, unique retail stores, and some of the most popular restaurants in the city, the neighborhood block party will feature live music, regional micro-brewed beers, Bourbon, and numerous food and retail booths by local vendors.
+Known for its art galleries, unique retail stores, and some of the most popular restaurants in the city, the neighborhood block party will feature live music, regional micro-brewed beers, bourbon, and numerous food and retail booths by local vendors.

-World Chicken Festival, London – Late September
+World Chicken Festival, London – September 25-28, 2025

 The World Chicken Festival promises a lot of fun and entertainment in one weekend, making this one of Kentucky’s largest festivals.
 The festival is home to the World’s Largest Stainless Steel Skillet with over 3 decades of family fun including crazy contests, free music entertainment, vendors from across the country, carnival rides, and delicious food from non-profit organizations.
 The festival benefits over 50+ local nonprofits.